NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.1.Chapter/README.md

-# The way of the program (important notes from this chapter of the book including pices of code)
+# The way of the program
+## Important notes from this chapter of the book including pices of code

 Java programs are made up of class and method defnitions, and methods are made up of statements.
 A statement is a line of code that performs a basic